phonkee/quickapi-rs/README.md

 Working example is available in [example](./example/src/main.rs) directory.

 # TODO:

 This project is in early development stage.
 A lot of work was already done, but there is still a lot to do.
+A lot of features are working, but there need to be some polishing and testing.
 List and Detail views are implemented, but Create, Update and Delete views are not yet implemented.

 # Author